lcroy/ToD4IR/README.md

 The belief state have three sections: semi, record and recorded.
 Semi refers to slots from a particular domain.
 Record refers to recording operators' activities for a particular task.
-It includes slots which need to be used to update the system database, for example, task name, employee's name, timestamp.
-It helps to tracking the manufacturing task.
+It includes slots which need to be updated to the system database, for example, task name, employee's name, timestamp.
+It helps to track the manufacturing tasks.
 Recorded is a sub-list of record dictionary with information about the recorded entity (once the redording has been made).